What our Boarders say

 How often do you flexi board?
 Can you choose number of sessions?
 How long in advance do you need to book?

 I board twice a week on Mondays and Tuesdays.
 You can book up to one week in advance, but I booked all of mine before the start of term.
-You can choose which days you want to stay each week.

 What is flexi boarding like at The Royal?